fangchih/gmail-draft-merger/README.md

 GMAIL_DRAFT_SUBJECT=YOUR_GMAIL_DRAFT_SUBJECT
 CLIENT_SECRET_FILE=YOUR_CLENT_SECRET_FILE
 ```
-#### 3. Execute the main.py, merged mails will be sent, your can do few tests first.
+#### 3. Execute the main.py, merged mails will be sent, your can do few tests first to confirm the template is correct.

 ```shell
 python src/main.py